 - You come from a Schengen visa exempt country, but you have previously been rejected from entering Iceland without a visa.

-- Collect the documents required for an Iceland Business Visa.
 Start collecting the required documents for a Business visa to Iceland one by one.
 Make sure they all comply with the criteria set by the Schengen authorities.
-You can find the list of these documents, as well as a short explanation for each below in this article.

 There are a few of documents required for an Iceland Business Visa.
 These documents are required for the processing body to be able to make a decision on your case, whether you should be issued a visa or not.